dtorresxp/odoo-guides/README.md

 We trully believe the success in the long run of every partner depends on the speed they could move their info, from where it is, to where it's needed.

-We created a simple pseudo language named &#x03C8;Code to help people to work asap, based in a "what-where" theory of knowledge.
+We created a simple pseudo language named &#x03C8;Code to help people to work asap, based in a "what-where" technique of knowledgewere.
 The idea is to mix the new video style with something lighter than traditional manuals, in order to recover all indexing, searching and efficiency capabilities of the traditional training.
 That is "along with", not "instead off".

 As the great _Euclides_ did about 2,300 years ago, we aren't producing videos, but created the &#x03C8;Code content that summarizes shown procedure.
 As a bonus, our links are bind with the exact start and end time of the related procedure.